Ciacci, Matteo (b. May 5, 1990, Borgo Maggiore, San Marino), captain-regent of San Marino (2018).

 Clos i Matheu, Joan (b.
 June 29, 1949, Parets del Vallès, near Barcelona, Spain), mayor of Barcelona (1997-2006).
-He became Spanish ambassador to Turkey in 2008.
+He was also Spanish minister of industry, tourism, and trade (2006-08) and ambassador to Turkey and Azerbaijan (2008-10).

 Closs (Olsson), Maurice (Fabián) (b.
-June 10, 1971, Aristóbulo del Valle, Misiones, Argentina), governor of Misiones (2007- ).
+June 10, 1971, Aristóbulo del Valle, Misiones, Argentina), governor of Misiones (2007-15).

 Cloué, Georges Charles (b.
 Aug.
-20, 1817, Paris - d.
+20, 1817, Paris, France - d.
 Dec.
 25, 1889, Paris), governor of Martinique (1871-74) and French minister of marine and colonies (1880-81).

 Clozel, (Marie) François Joseph (b.
 March 29, 1860, Annonay, Ardèche, France - d.
 March 11, 1918, Rabat, Morocco), governor of Ivory Coast (1902-07), lieutenant governor of Haut-Sénégal-Niger (1908-15), and governor-general of French West Africa (1912 [acting], 1915-17).